 Can I open my Acrobat PDFs in Ncored?

-What about form filling?
+What about forms?

 Are digital signatures supported?